-RESOLVED, that the compensation of Marshall Edwards' named executive officers for 2010 as disclosed in this Proxy Statement under "Management of Marshall Edwards - Compensation of Executive Officers" pursuant to the SEC's disclosure rules (Item 402 of Regulation S-K), be approved in all respects.
+RESOLVED, that the compensation paid to Marshall Edwards' named executive officers, as disclosed in this Proxy Statement pursuant to Item 402 of Regulation S-K, including the "Compensation Discussion and Analysis," compensation tables and narrative analysis, is hereby approved.

 As an advisory vote, the result is non-binding on Marshall Edwards and its board of directors.
-However, the board of directors and the Compensation Committee value the opinions of Marshall Edwards stockholders, and will consider the outcome of the vote when making future compensation decisions for Marshall Edwards' named executive officers.
+However, the board of directors and the Compensation Committee value the opinions of Marshall Edwards stockholders and will consider the outcome of the vote when making future compensation decisions for Marshall Edwards' named executive officers.